Cable and X-Force: Volume 4

 X-Force is split into two teams, with Hope and Cable battling The Reavers and Domino and Colossus breaking into a Trask base guarded by a sentinel.
 Forge is supposed to be coordinating the fire teams, but is possessed by a demon known as The Adversary.
-Boom-Boom distracts the demon who cannot escape the underground bunker because it is made of steel, while Dr. Nemesis teleports into Forge's subconscious.
-Forge urges him to teleport back and kill his body before the demon escapes, but Dr. Nemesis refuses to kill Forge and instead teleports himself, Forge, and the Adversary into his own subconscious and traps the Adversary.
+Boom-Boom distracts the demon who cannot escape the underground bunker because it is made of steel, while Doctor Nemesis teleports into Forge's subconscious.
+Forge urges him to teleport back and kill his body before the demon escapes, but Nemesis refuses to kill Forge and instead teleports himself, Forge, and the Adversary into his own subconscious and traps the Adversary.
 Then Hope views one of Cable's premonitions and sneaks out of the bunker in search of Bishop, who is now part of the Uncanny X-Force.
 She is not aware that Bishop has traveled back into the future in penance for terrorizing Cable and Hope while she grew up in a parallel time line.
 The two X-Force teams battle to protect their comrades, but Stryfe interrupts and kidnaps Bishop and Hope.
-Spiral is able to teleport Cable to Stryfe, but since Stryfe is an omega-level telepath and Cable lost is telepathy, Spiral is forced to self-teleport herself away and Cable is held prisoner.
-Stryfe is attempting to prove to Cable that he did a poor job of raising Hope by manipulating her into killing Bishop.
-Dr. Nemesis and Forge create a Cerebro out of junkyard parts and use Psylocke's telepathy to track down Spiral and Stryfe's base.
+Spiral is able to teleport Cable to Stryfe, but since Stryfe is an omega-level telepath and Cable lost his telepathy, Spiral is forced to teleport herself away and Cable is held prisoner.
+Stryfe attempts to prove to Cable that he did a poor job of raising Hope by manipulating her into killing Bishop.
+Nemesis and Forge create a Cerebro out of junkyard parts and use Psylocke's telepathy to track down Spiral and Stryfe's base.
 Stryfe thinks he's won when Hope stabs Bishop, but she carefully strikes to miss all vital organs.
-Stryke's thinks he mentally broken Cable and quickly dispatches both X-Force teams, until Cable stabs him.
-Stryfe then imbues Hopes with his powers before teleporting away.
+Stryke thinks he mentally broke Cable and quickly dispatches both X-Force teams, until Cable stabs him.
+Stryfe then imbues Hope with his powers before teleporting away.
 Hope is now a mutant bomb.
 Bishop then uses his powers to adsorb her kinetic energy and saves the team.
 The Uncanny X-Force disbands and Psylocke joins Cable's new X-Force.